Explorer

 Cartesian control

-In another terminal, launch the explorer_cartesian.launch.py file from the ros2_control_explorer package to start the robot controller and RVIZ:
+In the container, launch the cartesian_control.launch.py file from the explorer_bringup package to start the robot controller and RVIZ.

 Tip

-If you don’t want to launch RVIZ, add gui:=false when launching explorer_cartesian
+If you don’t want to launch RVIZ and don’t show gazebo GUI, add gui:=false when launching cartesian_control

 Tip

-If you don’t have a 3D mouse, add spacenav:=false when launching explorer_cartesian
+If you don’t have a 3D mouse, add spacenav:=false when launching cartesian_control

 To control the robot, you can use the GUI :